Business Connect terms & conditions

 These TELUS Business Connect Service Terms (the “Service Terms”) are, together with your Communications Service Agreement (the “CSA”) and TELUS’ Privacy Commitment (found at telus.com/privacy) (the “TPC”), the entire agreement between TELUS and you with respect to the Business Connect Services to be provided by TELUS to you.
 The CSA, these Service Terms and TELUS’ Privacy Commitment are collectively referred to hereunder as the “Agreement”.
 Capitalized terms that are used but not defined in these Service Terms shall have the meaning given to them in the CSA.

-You acknowledge and agree that, from time to time, TELUS may amend these Service Terms in its sole and absolute discretion, and TELUS will post these amended Service terms on its website.
+2. From time to time, TELUS may amend these Service Terms in its sole and absolute discretion, and TELUS will post these amended Service terms on its website.
 Your continued use and enjoyment of the Services after any amendment of the Service Terms shall be deemed to constitute your acceptance of such amended Service Terms.

 1. Service Description.